-Trump’s Farcical New Beginning with Muslims
+Trump’s Farcical New Beginning With Muslims

 After campaigning to ban Muslims from entering the United States, President Donald Trump will travel to Saudi Arabia, the birthplace of Islam, for his first foreign visit.
 The trip will be a highly choreographed effort to project leadership in fighting the Islamic State, confronting Iran, and working for peace in the Middle East.
 It’ll also be a celebration of Trump’s unscrupulous approach to foreign policy.
 Though he’ll bask in his hosts’ acclaim, Trump’s militaristic, neo-mercantilist “America First” approach to foreign affairs will make the region and America less secure.

-Eight years ago, in June of 2009 in Cairo, President Barack Obama delivered his landmark “New Beginning” address, a sweeping effort to reset America’s relationship with Muslim communities globally.
-The Cairo speech epitomized Obama’s audacity-of-hope spirit: it sought to provoke introspective reform and confront difficult issues, including extremism, democracy, and human rights.
+Eight years ago, in June 2009 in Cairo, President Barack Obama delivered his landmark “New Beginning” address, a sweeping effort to reset America’s relationship with Muslim communities globally.
+The Cairo speech epitomized Obama’s audacity-of-hope spirit: It sought to provoke introspective reform and confront difficult issues, including extremism, democracy, and human rights.
 Whereas Obama emphasized shared values and exuded empathy, Trump will radiate bluster and the valueless caricature of self-interest.

 In announcing his visit, Trump proudly abandoned any pretense of promoting democracy and human rights, dismissing efforts “to dictate to others how to live.”
 A day earlier, Secretary of State Rex Tillerson showcased the administration’s decoupling of values from policy.
 That approach will surely win applause from Trump’s hosts, but unilaterally surrendering leadership on human rights is self-defeating cowardice, not tough-minded realism.